Organizational

 DUES.

 The Corporation shall be financed by dues.
 The Board shall annually determine an equitable basis for the participating local governments.
-Dues shall be payable to the Treasurer during the month of January of each year and will be considered delinquent if not paid by the spring conference
+Dues shall be payable to the Treasurer during the month of January of each year and will be considered delinquent if not paid by the spring conference.
+Associates not paying their dues may be excluded

 GRANTS.

-In furtherance of its purposes the Corporation may enter into contracts for, and receive and expend grants from private foundations and agencies as well as from the federal, state and local governments.
+n furtherance of its purposes the Corporation may enter into contracts for and receive and expend grants from private foundations and agencies as well as from the federal, state and local governments.
 The board shall apply all assets thus received to the purposes specified in the granting instrument and to the payment of the reasonable and proper expenses of administration of such assets.

 BUDGET.